Rabbi YY Jacobson

 The Talmud continues to illustrate the kite’s keen eyesight:

-We have learnt that this bird stands in Babylon, and sees a carcass in the Land of Israel!
+We have learned that this bird stands in Babylon, and sees a carcass in the Land of Israel!

 Three Questions